We all have dreams every night and yet we know so little. What are the facts about dreams: What do they mean? Can we

 1. The most common dream

-If you ever wake up in a cold sweat after a nightmare concerning an extra-marital affair between your partner and another, then you are not alone, says Lauri Quinn Loewenberg, a dream expert, author and media personality.
+If you ever wake up in a cold sweat after a nightmare concerning an extra-marital affair between your partner and someone else, then you are not alone, says Lauri Quinn Loewenberg, a dream expert and author.

 2. You can have different, even a dozen dreams in one night

 The truth is that you do not see one dream a night, but rather dozens of them, say experts, it’s just impossible to remember them all.
 It is estimated that most people have more than 100 000 dreams in their lifetime.